maxchen54/TuneFinder/README.txt

 README

 **IMPORTANT**
 Please note that the API key I received from ACRCloud for song identification will expire on **3/24**, so the app may not work properly after this time.
-If grading is occurring after this time, I hope the demo I have provided is sufficient to understand the client-side functionalities.

 To run the app's client, run the python file, which will be able to connect to the server and work properly.
 To setup the app's server -